R/do.ora.R

 parameters passed to conform()

-(default), the data.frame like thing that
+If FALSE (default), the data.frame like thing that

 this funciton returns will be set to a data.frame.
 Set this to TRUE